realliyifei/userscript-wikipedia-optimizor/README.md

 # Wikipedia Optimizor (Tampermonkey Userscript)

-Userscript for wikipedia: Wikipedia optimizor, with various themes, smart toc sidebar, explicit multilingual links, and handy optimizations
+Userscript for wikipedia: Wikipedia optimizor, with various themes, smart toc sidebar, collapsible panel, explicit multilingual links, and handy optimizations

 ## Features

-* **Smart TOC Sidebar:** a content sidebar, with shadow following the scrolling, and color changing after visited
+1. **Smart TOC Sidebar:** a content sidebar, with shadow following the scrolling and hovering, and color changing after visited
-* **Various Themes:** in the "theme" section of  javascript file, you can change the theme to one of them:
+2. **Collapsible Panel:** a collapsible panel on left hand side, triggered by moving your cursor to the left
+3. **Explicit Multilingual Link(s):** multilingual links to the corresponding wikipedia pages with explicit translated titles
+4. **Semitransparent Header and Search Box:** a semitransparent header and search box on the top, triggered by moving your cursor to the head
+5. **Hidden Warnings and Requests:** hide some warnings and donation request

+### Transformer Theme (default)

+An omnipotent all-in-one optimizor of wikipedia, containing all the features mentioned above

+Note that this theme is stil under development (beta version).
+Further work is required to patch and clean the css code snippet and adjust the aesthetic design.
+However, this transformer theme is usable and you can just need to follow the procedures in the installation section.

-### Academia Theme (default)
+### Academia Theme

-A black-and-white theme with clear citation links for academia and research
+A black-and-white theme with clear citation links for academia and research, only contain the first feature

 ![](asset/academia-theme-demo.png)

 ### Warmpaper Theme

-A stunning newspaper-like reading experience with minimalism design
+A stunning newspaper-like reading experience with minimalism design, only contain the first feature

 ![](asset/warmpaper-theme-demo.png)

-## Coming Later

-*  **Explicit Multilingual Link(s):** multilingual links to the corresponding wikipedia pages with explicit translated titles and the customization support
-*  **Collapsible Sidebar:** a collapsible sidebar of content based on the browser window size and mouse click
-*  **Hidden Warnings and Requests:** the concealment of a bunch of warnings and donation request (only for warm paper theme)
+## To-Do List of Features

+*  **Personal Account and Save Button:** The buttons for the personal page and save for later of the wikipedia account
 * **External Search Links:** a set of customized external links for further search (e.g. google scholar, zhihu, douban, reddit, [wiki map](https://wikipedia.luk.ke))
-*  **Personal Account and Save Button:** The buttons for the personal page and save for later of the wikipedia account
+* **Various Themes:** in the "theme" section of  javascript file, you can change the theme to one of them:
 * Might also publish to gist and stylish

 ## Installation